umberto-fontanazza/kiruna-explorer/Test-notes.md

 8. View a document with a wrong ID as a Visitor/Urban Planner/Resident.
 DONE (BAD_REQUEST)

 ## US 5.
 As an Urban Planner I want to adjust/define the georeferencing of a document on the map So that I can study its relationship to the territory

+## US 6.
+As an Urban Planner I want to list all documents